lpabst/chess/README.md

 This is a chess game built using the React Framework

-Current State: Able to move pieces in a turn based fashion.
-Piece movement is controlled by normal Chess rules.
-Placing yourself in check is no longer allowed, see below for exception
+Current State: Able to play the game and it just about works.
+All the pieces move like they should, putting someone in check limits their movements, etc...

-Next Step: moving the piece that would put you in check should be allowed if it kills the offending piece or continues to block the offending piece!
+Next Step: killing the piece that has you in check with your king shouldn't be allowed if there's a piece protecting it since you'd still be in check.
+Need to double check the functions that look at limiting legal moves and putting someone in check

-**selecting piece that should be able to kill offending piece nothing happens...

 algorithm overview
 - start turn